-The new Blancpain X Fathoms (Ref.
+The 2011 Blancpain X Fathoms (Ref.
 5018-1230-64A) automatic diver is one of the most complicated mass-produced mechanical divers ever.
 Officially presented yesterday in Dubai, the new timepiece offers you guaranteed 300 meters of water resistance, as well as an innovative mechanical depth gauge.

 Rated for whole 90 meters (its closest rival, the 2009 Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs watch has a depth meter which is good for only 80 meters,) the new depth meter not simply measures the minimum point of your descent.
 The gauge is also capable of storing the point in its mechanical memory.

 More than that, realizing the fact that an average recreational diver rarely descends deeper than 30-40 feet below the water surface, the depth gauge has an extra hand that indicates depths from 0 to 15 meters with an accuracy of just 30 centimeters (around 1 ft.)

 To make the Blancpain X Fathoms (Ref.
 5018-1230-64) even more usable, there is also a simple 5-minute chronograph indicator with a retrograde display.
 Located between 10 and 11 hours, it is designed to measure the time of a decompression stop.
 The function is operated with a special push-piece, which is ergonomically placed at 10 o’clock.

-Although the dial layout of the watch looks somewhat complicated at first sight, I must admit that display is so well-designed that getting used to it requires just a couple of minutes.
+Although the dial layout looks somewhat complicated at first sight, I must admit that the display is so well-designed that getting used to it requires just a couple of minutes.

 More than that, the chunks of information are separated with color of luminescent substance, where light green is reserved for time, blue for the 15 meter scale and decompression chronograph, and orange for the 0-90 meter scale.
 After a period of time your brain will simply filter out the unnecessary information and absorb only that, which is needed at any given moment.

 It must be noted that the new Blancpain X Fathoms is the first diving watch that uses so-called “amorphous metal” for its depth gauge membrane.
-Thanks to its high elasticity, the material is highly resistant to wear and also guarantees higher precision of measurements.
+Thanks to its high elasticity, the material is highly resistant to wear and also guarantees a higher precision of measurements.